 Evaluation approach

-Guided by a set of evaluation standards, the design and conduct of the evaluation has been utilisation-focused, participatory and followed a range of mixed-methods aimed at providing a systematic, integrated and coherent analysis of the Lake Basin Regional Stabilization Strategy (RSS).
+Guided by a set of evaluation standards, the design and conduct of the evaluation has been utilisation-focused, participatory, and followed a range of mixed-methods aimed at providing a systematic, integrated and coherent analysis of the Lake Basin Regional Stabilization Strategy (RSS).

 Utilization-Focused Evaluation (UFE): The evaluation adopted a UFE approach to respond to the specific purposes and intended uses of the evaluation (i.e., providing accountability and learning, and contributing to future efforts of all relevant political and technical stakeholders of the RSS throughout the Lake Chad Basin).
 The main objective of UFE approach is to be useful to its intended users.